 - To eliminate the overnight soak, you can boil the beans for longer during their initial cook in water.
 Instead of simmering for 30 minutes, simmer for (apx) 90 minutes.

-- If you're vegan or vegetarian and want to eliminate the bacon then double the amount of smoked paprika from 1/4 tsp to 1/2 tsp.
+- If you're vegan or vegetarian and want to eliminate the bacon then double the amount of smoked paprika from ¼ teaspoon to ½ tsp.

 - TO COOK BAKED BEANS IN THE INSTANT POT (bleh) 1.
 Add your dried beans to the Instant Pot with enough water to cover them quite well.
 Cook on high for 25 minutes.
 They might be perfectly done or they might be overdone and mushy.
 It depends on the bean.
 And that's why I don't like the Instant Pot.
 2. Drain the beans and return them to the Instant Pot.
 Add all of the other ingredients and cook on high for 10 minutes.

-If you don’t have a bean baking pot, just use any oven safe casserole with a lid and keep your eyes open at antique shops and flea markets for a vintage baked bean pot.
-Just check the inside to make sure it’s still in good shape inside with the glaze in tact and no crazing.
+If you don't have a bean baking pot, just use any oven safe casserole with a lid like a dutch oven.
+Keep your eyes open at antique shops and flea markets for vintage crocks.
+Just check the inside to make sure it's still in good shape inside with the glaze intact and no crazing.

-This is where you get to answer my question.
 Baked beans for Easter dinner.
 Is that weird?
+Or just risky? ;)

 →Follow me on Instagram where I often make a fool of myself←